 Until 1950, a ‘War of the Speeds’ took place, and consumers were unsure which of the two new formats would prevail.
 In the end, the 12-inch long-play (LP) record became the predominant format for music albums, while the 7-inch 45 rpm become predominant format for singles, with a song on each side.

-The 7-inch 45 rpm record was also used for the extended play (EP) record from 1952, which achieved up to 7.5 minutes of playing time per side at the expense of attenuating (and possibly compressing) the sound to reduce the width required by the groove.
-These generally contained four songs, two each side.
+The 7-inch 45 rpm format was also used for the Extended Play (EP) record from 1952, which achieved up to 7½ minutes of playing time per side at the expense of lower volume by reducing the width of the grooves.
+These generally contained between three and six songs.

 Outside of the US, 7-inch singles generally had small centre holes, like an LP, but a central section could be punched out (such as for use in jukeboxes).
 Inserts or adaptors were available to allow the use of 7-inch singles with a larger centre hole to be used in standard record players.
 Many record players of the 1950s and 60s had a tall centre spindle that allowed records to be stacked, to play a number of 7-inch singles in sequence.